96boards/documentation/consumer/rock/installation/linux-mac-rkdeveloptool.md

     rkdeveloptool db rk3399_loader_v1.08.106.bin

+> Note: If the above command throws any error, please follow the
+> [Troubleshooting](#Troubleshooting) section to resolve it.

 #### **Step 5**: Flash images onto ROCK960 eMMC and reboot

 Write the image to eMMC with the following command and address: